aws-cli-tools/chaos-lambda-extension/README.md

 # lambda-chaos-extension

-Using `lambda-chaos-extension` to inject faults to Lambda functions without any modification to function code.
-Unlike previous chaos implementation that required tight coupling with the Lambda runtime, this extension is agnostic to the runtime, and can run on any runtime that utilizes Amazon Linux 2 under the hood.
+The `lambda-chaos-extension` allows you to inject faults into Lambda functions without modifying the function code.
+Unlike previous chaos implementations that required tight coupling with the Lambda runtime, this extension is runtime-agnostic.
+It can operate with any runtime that utilizes Amazon Linux 2.
+Currently, the supported runtimes include:
-Right now the following runtimes are supported:

 * Node.js 18
 * Node.js 16
 * Node.js 14